JonCooperWorks/harness/README.md

 ## Platform Notes

-- **WASM Plugins**: Supported on all platforms via the wazero runtime
+- **WASM Plugins**: Supported on all platforms via the Extism SDK (which uses wazero internally)
 - **Keystore**: Platform-specific implementations for secure key storage
+- **Plugin Types**: Only WASM plugins are supported.
+Go plugins are not supported.

 ## Security Considerations